Egg-Wizard/TripleX-/README.md

 Overall functionality is solid, current issues include:

--String and console output not properly wrappin(resulting in text not being visible in windowed mode without scrolling(unlikely to fix)
+-String and console output not properly wrapping(resulting in text not being visible in windowed mode without scrolling(unlikely to fix)

 -First level is not randomized.
 Could be fixed by making the range window a bit larger, or creating smaller randomization by having the initial level fall between a modulus of 0-3 for a slight bit of variety